Motors Liquidation Company: Sale of Saab to Spyker Cars

 On June 16, 2009, it was announced that Koenigsegg and a group of Norwegian investors planned to acquire the Saab brand from General Motors.
 GM would continue to supply architecture and powertrain technology for an unspecified amount of time.
 It also becomes the last brand/subsidiary from GM to be sold (Hummer was first, followed by Saturn).
 The deal failed on November 24, 2009.
 GM, however, requested Spyker Cars to acquire Saab from MLC a few weeks later.
 But however, MLC announced it would close Saab on December 19, 2009, although this plan was later reversed.
 Motors Liquidation Company had until January 7, 2010, for the deadline of the revised bid.
 The sale of Saab to Spyker was approved on January 26, 2010, and completed on February 23, 2010.

+Franchise dealership consolidation controversy

+Since the early 1990s, GM had been trying to close dealership locations under its Project 2000.
+At the time, GM had about 9,000 franchise dealers nationwide, most selling a single brand.
+Many of these locations sold few vehicles and supporting them was costly for GM.
+Under Project 2000, GM would eliminate or relocate dealerships, and also focused on establishing multi-brand locations, selling Buick, Pontiac and GMC vehicles or Cadillac, Hummer and Saab vehicles.
+The program was controversial with dealers, many who didn't want to close their dealership or sell their franchise rights.

+However, Section 363 of the Federal Bankruptcy Code allowed GM to force thousands of dealerships to forfeit their franchise rights.
+Dealers accused GM of fraud and theft and formed the Committee to Restore Dealer Rights.
+The group helped draft HR 2743 in 2009, which asserted the action taken by GM to consolidate its dealer network without compensation was illegal.
+However, HR 2743 died in committee, and was never reintroduced.